tarao/record4s/docs/conversions.md

 Record.from(Person("tarao", 3))
 ```

-Anything other than @:api(scala.Product) can be converted to a record if
+Anything other than @:api(scala.Product) can be converted to a record if [RecordLike]
-@:api(com.github.tarao.record4s.RecordLike) instance is given.
+ instance is given.

 To Something
 ------------